rust-embedded/embedonomicon/src/main.md

 # A `main` interface

-We have a minimal working program but we need to package it in such a way that end user can build safe programs on top of it.
-In this section we'll implement a `main` interface like the one standard Rust programs use.
+We have a minimal working program now, but we need to package it in a way that the end user can build safe programs on top of it.
+In this section, we'll implement a `main` interface like the one standard Rust programs use.

 First, we'll convert our binary crate into a library crate: